cronologic-de/ug_ndigo6g/source/hardware/functionality/averaging.rst

 :cpp:member:`ndigo6g12_averager_configuration::iterations` are averaged
 before output is written.

-Averaging Mode can be used with all ADC modes
-(see :numref:`Section %s <ADC Modes>`).
+Averaging Mode can be used only with ADC modes A and D (see :numref:`Section %s <ADC Modes>`).